1) Study and/or work abroad while in school.

 The thematic tracks allow you to concentrate on and gain expertise in issues, problems, and solutions that cut across geographic regions.
 You can pursue one of three thematic tracks: foreign policy and diplomacy, sustainability and development, or global governance and conflict resolution.

 Nearly all international relations majors study abroad in a country related to their area of concentration.
-A large majority of international relations majors study off campus for at least one semester, either in a foreign study program (in Europe, Russia, Latin America, India, Africa, China, Japan or Washington, D.C.) or in academic/internship programs (in U.S. foreign policy, international development or peace and conflict resolution).
+A large majority of international relations majors study off campus for at least one semester, either in a foreign study program (in Europe, Russia, Latin America, India, Africa, China or Japan) or in academic/internship programs (in U.S. foreign policy, international development or peace and conflict resolution).

 Many Bucknell students engage in undergraduate research projects with their professors.
 Each year, some international relations majors write honors theses under the supervision of a professor.
 Recent research and honors project titles include: India's Foreign Policy; Microcredit and the Grameen Bank; The Changing Post-Cold War System; Women and Human Rights; Reproductive Health and Development.